Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector

-Interestingly, already upon the first realization and characterization of G-TeraFETs, it became apparent that, besides RSM, the so-called photothermoelectric effect (PTE) contributes significantly as a second rectification mechanism \cite{Zak2014,Vicarelli2012,Bauer2015}.
-PTE arises from local heating of the carriers due to the THz field.
-Carriers remain thermally decoupled from the crystal lattice over relatively long time scales, as the electron-phonon relaxation pathway is limited in this photon energy range to slow acoustic phonon scattering ($\sim$1-2 ps)\cite{Song2015,Brida2013,Tomadin2013,Song2011} (optical phonons being energetically inaccessible).
-Carrier-carrier scattering happens on time scales $\le$20~fs\cite{Tomadin2018,Meng2016,Gierz2013,Johannsen2013} leading to fast re-establishment (on sub-100-fs time scales) of a thermal carrier distribution at temperature $T_C > T_L$ ($T_L$ is the lattice temperature).
-If the carriers in graphene are photo-excited inhomogeneously, the resulting spatial gradients of carrier temperature lead to thermoelectric voltages.
-Unlike the classical Seebeck effect, for which $T_C \approx T_L$, this is a purely electronic thermoelectric effect, which has led to it being termed \textit{hot-carrier thermoelectric effect}, or PTE in the case of photon excitation drive \cite{Cai2014, Jung2016, Bandurin2018b, Castilla2019}.
+Interestingly, already during the first realization and characterization of G-TeraFETs, it became clear that, besides RSM, the so-called photothermoelectric effect (PTE) contributes significantly as a second rectification mechanism \cite{Zak2014,Vicarelli2012,Bauer2015}.
+The PTE results from local heating of the carriers due to the THz field.
+The carriers remain thermally decoupled from the crystal lattice over relatively long time scales, as the electron-phonon relaxation pathway of the carrier ensemble, which is only weakly heated by the THz radiation, is reduced to predominantly slow processes such as acoustic phonon scattering ($\sim$1-2~ps)\cite{Poba2021,Song2015,Brida2013,Tomadin2013,Song2011} (the emission of optical phonons being strongly limited by their high energy of 160~meV\cite{Pop2012}, to be compared with the thermal energy scale of $k_B T \approx 25$~meV).
+Carrier-carrier scattering takes place on time scales of $\le$20~fs\cite{Tomadin2018,Meng2016,Gierz2013,Johannsen2013} leading to a fast re-establishment (on sub-100-fs time scales) of a thermal carrier distribution at temperature $T_C > T_L$ ($T_L$ is the lattice temperature).
+When carriers in graphene are photo-excited inhomogeneously, the resulting spatial gradients in carrier temperature lead to thermoelectric voltages.
+In contrast to the classical Seebeck effect, for which $T_C \approx T_L$, this is a purely electronic thermoelectric effect, which has led to the term \textit{hot-carrier thermoelectric effect}, or PTE in the case of photon excitation drive \cite{Cai2014, Jung2016, Bandurin2018b, Castilla2019}.